What are the Donetsk and Luhansk People’s Republics?

 Mr Putin was told by his predecessor, Dmitry Medvedev, now deputy chairman of the council, that he believes a majority of Russians would support the two regions’ independence claims, adding that around 800,000 Russian citizens live in the DPR and LPR.

-Granting independence would give Mr Putin a pretext to send troops across the border while arguing that he was doing so to protect the breakaway states as fellow allies against Ukraine.
+Recognition of their status as independent states swiftly followed, giving Mr Putin a pretext to send troops across the border while arguing that he was doing so to protect the breakaway regions as fellow allies against Kiev.

+The international community immediately hit out at the decision, with the United Nations Security Council expressing “great concern”.

 Both the DPR and LPR declared their independence on 12 May 2014 after Mr Putin annexed the Crimean Peninsula in response to his preferred pro-Moscow presidential candidate, Viktor Yanukovych, having been driven from power by mass protests.